VladislavDulev/railroad-device-monitoring-dashboard/README.md

 To run the Railroad Device Monitoring Dashboard, follow these steps:

-1. Ensure you have Node.js and npm (or Yarn) installed on your machine.
+1. Ensure you have Node.js and npm installed on your machine.

-2. Navigate to the root folder of the project (railroad-device-monitoring-dashboard) and run the following command to install dependencies for both the app and the API:
+2. Navigate to the root folder of the project (railroad-device-monitoring-dashboard) and run the following command to install dependencies for both the app and the api:

     ```
         npm install
     ```

+3. Similarly, when you are inside the "api" and "app" folders, run the following command in each folder to install their respective dependencies:

+    - Inside the "api" folder:

+      ```
+      npm install
+      ```

+    - Inside the "app" folder:
+      ```
+      npm install
+      ```

+    This will ensure that each component of the Railroad Device Monitoring Dashboard has its necessary dependencies properly installed.

-3. After installing the dependencies, start the project using:
+4. After installing the dependencies, start the project using:

     ```
         npm run start:project